weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 }
 ```

-See the relevant PaLM API documentation for further details on these parameters.
+See the relevant Google API documentation for further details on these parameters.

 <details>
   <summary>New to Weaviate Schemas?</summary>